 I don't have a personal connection with anyone who died on 9/11, not that I know of.
 But I have vowed to remember one young woman, Melissa Renee Vincent, 28.
 Two years ago, still haunted by the sight of the flyers with her face that were plastered all over Hoboken, NJ, where she and I lived, I figured out her identity and promised to never forget her.

 It is still hard to wrap my head around 9/11, the defining tragedy of my lifetime.
-So I focus on this young woman, a recruiter for a financial company on the 102nd floor of 1 World Trade Center who had, by all accounts, a radiant smile and soul.
+So I focus on this young woman, a resources manager for a financial company on the 102nd floor of 1 World Trade Center who had, by all accounts, a radiant smile and soul.
 It seemed like we could have been friends, something other strangers seem to have experienced.
 Someone recently left this comment on the post I first wrote about her:

 I just felt my heart break into a million pieces and heal back together again.
 In 2001, I was a young professional who had just been transferred to my company's Manhattan office.
 I moved to Jersey City on Labor Day weekend, and started my new position on Tuesday, September 4th.